fbpx

 Click back on the "-" sign to fold it back.

-You can choose a theme for the Task map widget that differs from the main theme.
+You can choose a style for the map widget that differs from the main theme.

-This can be quite convenient for the Task map widget, so that you can get the benefit from the Black theme to reduce energy consumption for the main widgets and still use White or eInk theme for the Task map widget so that you can easily read information on the map.
+This can be quite convenient for the map widget, so that you can get the benefit from the Black theme to reduce energy consumption for the main widgets and still use a White style for the map widget so that you can easily read information on the map.
 Not all pilots are used to read maps with a white on black map.

 In the Map configuration section, you can